thoughtandtheory/framekit/README.md

 # FrameKit

-FrameKit is a web application that allows users to upload images and automatically adds a beautiful white frame with a subtle inner shadow effect, creating an elegant presentation-ready framed image.
+FrameKit is a web application that allows users to create beautifully framed images with precise control over image positioning.
+Whether you need a single framed image or a side-by-side presentation, FrameKit offers an elegant solution with a subtle inner shadow effect.

 ## Features

+### Single Frame
 - Upload any image file
 - Automatically resizes and centers the image
+- Configurable image positioning (top, bottom, left, right, corners)
 - Adds a white frame with configurable dimensions
 - Creates a subtle inner shadow effect for depth

+### Double Frame
+- Upload two images for side-by-side presentation
-- Downloads the framed image instantly
+- Independent position control for each image
+- Synchronized frame dimensions
+- Perfect for before/after comparisons
+- Maintains consistent spacing and alignment

 ## Requirements